-There is evidence that scientists increasingly seek IRC because it enhances academic recognition and provides better access to research funding (Jeong et al., 2014).
-The credibility cycle that enables European scientists to progress within their field (Latour & Woolgar, 1986, p.
-201-208) involves the conversion of prestigious articles into recognition, leading to grant-based funding, which is further converted into new data, arguments, and articles.
+There is evidence that scientists increasingly seek IRC because it enhances academic recognition and provides better access to research funding (Jeong, Choi, and Kim 2014).
+The credibility cycle that enables European scientists to progress within their field (Latour and Woolgar 1986, 201-208) involves the conversion of prestigious articles into recognition, leading to grant-based funding, which is further converted into new data, arguments, and articles.
 IRC is a crucial component of this cycle.
-Internationally coauthored publications are the specifically European element of the publicationrecognition link in this account of how academic careers develop.
-As a further European dimension, prestigious ERC grants and similar afford additional recognition (van den Besselaar, Sandström, & Mom, 2019).
-In competing for recognition, scientists vary in their individual predilection to collaborate and co-author internationally (Glänzel, 2001, p.
-69): "The more elite the scientist, the more likely it is that he or she will be an active member of the global invisible college" (Wagner, 2008, p.
-15)-that is, collaborating with colleagues in other countries.
+Internationally co-authored publications are the specifically European element of the publication-recognition link in this account of how academic careers develop.
+As a further European dimension, prestigious ERC grants and similar afford additional recognition (Van den Besselaar, Sandström, and Mom 2019).
+In competing for recognition, scientists vary in their individual predilection to collaborate and co-author internationally (Glänzel 2001, 69; Kwiek 2019b, 432-435): The more elite the scientist, the more likely it is that he or she will be an active member of the global invisible college' (Wagner 2008, 15) - that is, collaborating with colleagues in other countries.
 Scientists with an established reputation are more likely to collaborate internationally and so enter the global scientific elite.
-Highly visible and productive researchers work with those who are more likely to enhance their own productivity and credibility (Wagner et al., 2015, p.
-1616).
-At the same time, members of these global elites "might have performed better than others even without international collaboration" (Luukkonen, Persson, & Sivertsen, 1992, p.
-126).
+Highly visible and productive researchers work with those who are more likely to enhance their own productivity and credibility (Wagner, Park, and Leydesdorff 2015, 1616).
+At the same time, not surprisingly, members of these global elites 'might have performed better than others even without international collaboration' (Luukkonen, Persson, and Sivertsen 1992, 126).

 In Europe, IRC is a prerequisite for establishing a successful individual career path.
-In European "reputational work organizations" such as universities (Whitley, 2000, p.
-25),

-IRC is currently prioritized and funded as critically important in the struggle for resources and academic reputation.
-In Latour and Woolgar's (1986, p.
-207) terms, IRC is widely reported to "speed up the credibility cycle as a whole," driving "additional work and reputation in a virtuous circle" (Wagner and Leydesdorff, 2005, p.
-1616).
+In European 'reputational work organizations' such as universities (Whitley 2000, 25), IRC is currently prioritized and funded as critically important in the struggle for resources and academic reputation.
+In Latour and Woolgar's (1986, 207) terms, IRC is widely reported to 'speed up the credibility cycle as a whole,' driving 'additional work and reputation in a virtuous circle' (Wagner and Leydesdorff 2005, 1616).
 In summary, IRC increases European scientists' chances of securing an academic position, moving faster up the career ladder, securing external funding for their research, and entering the global scientific elite.